asi-alliance/asi-chain-explorer/API_REFERENCE.md

 #### Transfer

-Represents a REV token transfer extracted from a deployment.
+Represents a ASI token transfer extracted from a deployment.

 ```graphql
 type transfers {